nastiacooly/beer-diary/README.md

 "Myapp" folder is the main folder of the app which provides main settings, main url routes and etc.

-"Diary" folder is responsible for the main functions of the app, i.e. adding "memories", updating and changing "memories", so all the actions you can make with your beer diary "memories".
+"Diary" folder is responsible for the main functions of the app, i.e. adding "memories", updating and changing "memories", so all the actions you can do with your beer diary "memories".

 "Users" folder is responsible for user accounts, registering, logging in, adding friends, seeing users' profiles.